Veterinary Internships Abroad

 Animal caretaker internship

-In the province of Chiang Mai, in Thailand, an elephant sanctuary welcomes international students for their wild animal training internship.
-Elephants are rescued from tourist activities, and placed in a refuge where they are cared for and can live in a natural environment.
+Gain experience in the province of Chiang Mai, Thailand, at their Elephant sanctuary.
+Elephants are rescued from tourist activities and placed in a refuge where they are cared for and can live in a natural environment.

 Discover more about animal internships by RealStep here.